 In Brief

-The new gTLD Program established auctions as a mechanism of last resort to resolve string contention.
+The new gTLD Program initiated in 2012 established auctions as a mechanism of last resort to resolve string contention.
 Most string contentions (approximately 90% of sets scheduled for auction) have been resolved through other means before reaching an auction conducted by ICANN's authorized auction service provider.
 However, it was recognized from the outset that significant funds could accrue as a result of several auctions (to date over 230 million USD has been accrued).
 As such, these auction proceeds have been reserved and earmarked until the Board authorizes a plan for the appropriate use of the funds.
 A Cross-Community Working Group (CCWG) is now in the process of formation.
-The CCWG will be tasked to develop a proposal(s), which will ultimately need to be approved by the ICANN Board, on the mechanism that should be developed in order to allocate the new gTLD Auction Proceeds.
+The CCWG will be tasked to develop a proposal(s), ultimately to be approved by the ICANN Board, on the mechanism to allocate the new gTLD Auction Proceeds.
 The CCWG will NOT make any recommendations or determinations with regards to specific funding decisions (i.e. which specific projects or organizations are to be funded or not).
 Below you will find further information concerning the various ways you can participate and/or contribute to this effort as well as the expected time commitment.

 What the CCWG is tasked to do